Minor in International Relations

 Select one track course that is not in your core track.

 No more than two introductory courses may be counted toward the minor.
 In most departments, all 100-level courses are considered introductory.
-The exceptions are courses offered by the Department of History and Department of Religion and Classics.
-In history, only the following courses are defined as introductory: HIST 102, HIST 103, HIST 140, HIST 141, HIST 150, HIST 151, HIST 160, and HIST 161.
+The exceptions are courses offered by the Department of History and the Department of Religion and Classics.
+In history, only the following courses are defined as introductory: HIST 102, HIST 103, HIST 104, HIST 120, HIST 121, HIST 134, HIST 135, HIST 140, HIST 141, HIST 150, HIST 151, HIST 160, HIST 161, HIST 176, HIST 183, and HIST 184.
 In religion and classics, only RELC 100-111 are defined as introductory.
+Note that many courses are co-located (or cross-listed); in those cases, the classification of the course as introductory or not will be made according to the parent (P) listing.

 All transfer courses subject to adviser approval.
 Transfer courses may not be used to satisfy the requirement in tools of political analysis.
 No more than two transfer courses may be used toward the minor.
 Internships count as one course toward the minor, even if students receive more than four credits in the internship toward general degree requirements.
 PSCI/INTR 394A: European Political Internship is not a transfer course; it is treated like a course taught in residence at the University of Rochester.

 Advanced Placement and International Baccalaureate

 Students will be granted four credits in the minor if they receive a grade of 4 or 5 on any AP exam in Government, a grade of 5 on any AP exam in History, a grade of 5, 6, or 7 on the Higher Level IB exam in Global Politics, or a grade of 6 or 7 on the Higher Level IB exam in History.
 Students who take more than one exam are not eligible for additional credit in the minor.
 This credit is considered introductory and transfer.